Skip to content

 Op-ed by Foundation Chair Esther George outlines how Mr. Kauffman’s commitment to KC influences our work and our search for the next president and CEO.

 Recently, Kauffman Foundation Board of Trustees Chair Esther George wrote in The Kansas City Star about Ewing Marion Kauffman’s deep connection and commitment to Kansas City.
-As the board journeys through the process of finding the Foundation’s next president and CEO, it recognizes that the individual who leads this organization must understand and embrace Mr. Kauffman’s vision for the Foundation and the community as we continue to fund key initiatives and work with many partner organizations in Kansas City.
+As the board journeys through the process of finding the Foundation’s next president and CEO, it recognizes that the individual who leads this organization must understand and embrace Mr. Kauffman’s vision for the Foundation and the community as we continue to fund key initiatives and work with many organizations in Kansas City.

 Related reading